Runners tend to want to run faster. It is a goal most often connected with working harder and putting in more time.

 Races coming up

-A marathon, half-marathon, 10K and 5K races are set for Fargo the week of Aug.
-29, with a half-marathon Aug.
+Virtual marathons take place this fall in Fargo and Bemidji, with a half-marathon Aug.
 30 in Sioux Falls.
 That makes early June a good time to tap into the expertise provided by the Sanford POWER Runners Coaching Program.

 The program is $90 for 12 weeks or $125 for 16 weeks.
 This includes a consultation, a personalized running plan and sessions with a running coach at Sanford POWER in Fargo or by connecting online.